joanarr13/Capstone/README.md

 - [Prompts folder](Prompts): contains all the links that lead to the chats where the prompts were fed into the LLM (in our case, ChatGPT) to obtain - company definition (company name, problem, value proposition, core values, mission, vision, tag line, personas), marketing prompts (discussion of pros and cons of reviews from competitor companies, blog posts creation, pitch script, 5-post social media campaign, Instagram post captions), timetable scheduling prompt and patient data generator prompt.
 - [No Show Prediction](No_show_prediction): this is a folder that contains both a Jupyter notebook containing the development of a predictive model for no-show appointments and another Jupyter notebook where the data needed for this task are properly treated.
 - [Website](Website): this folder contains all the needed files for the chatbot application, on Streamlit, to work properly.
+  -[Prompt Template](Website/prompt_list_4.py):  this folder contains the template prompts fed into the model.
 - [Requirements](requirements.txt): file that specifies the dependencies and the versions that need to be installed in the environment for the project to run.
 - [Use Cases](use_cases.pdf): this file contains practical examples of scenarios in which our chatbot application can be helpful to clients of our company - appointment scheduling, appointment rescheduling, appointment cancellations, clarifying medical doubts, and predictive model.
 - [Data Description](data_description.txt): this text file contains the description and the metadata of all the used data in our project.